 David performs regularly in his family’s bar, The Dingle Pub, in Dingle, County Kerry dancing with live musicians and entertaining tourists from all around the globe since he was 14!
 It is here that he established his strong connection with live music, free styling his steps to match the beat of the music…. which isn’t easy!
 David regularly works in the family pub, surprising tourists by taking the floor after answering their “when is the dancer” queries & serving them their delicious dinner just moments before!

 David continued to lead Celtic Steps The Show up until 2017 when he decided to set up his own brand new production, Velocity, which he debuted at the Edinburgh Fringe Festival in August 2017.
 The show was seen by thousands of people, with some dubbing it “the best show we have ever seen at the fringe” and receiving several 5 star reviews from national press, with The Scotsman claiming it to be the “dance hour of the Fringe”!
-David is now planning on bringing his production, whom he set up with James Devine, the world record holder for the fastest feet in the world, out on the road in 2018 bringing it to the US, Canada, the UK and some parts of Europe.
+Broadway, New York followed with David debuting his show at The New Victory Theater on 42nd Street, just off Times Square!
+After a hugely successful run, David is now planning on bringing his production, whom he set up with James Devine, the world record holder for the fastest feet in the world, out on the road in 2020 bringing it to the US, Canada, the UK and some parts of Europe.
 Be sure to follow David across all social media pages to keep an eye out for when he will be in a city near you!!

 In 2015, David also decided to set up a traditional Irish music and dance act called “Officially Tapped” with some of his friends.
 The lads have since gone on to perform regularly at weddings and functions, whilst headlining Fleadh Cheoil gig rigs around the country.